lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 instance, if FW sets RXFIFO depth to 128 (default value), it should not update the read pointer outside the range 0x000 -  0x1FF (128*4 = 512Bytes ignoring the phase bit, bit 11).

+## TPM over SPI

+### Initialization

+The SW should enable the TPM submodule by writing 1 to the TPM_CFG.en CSR field.
+Other SPI_DEVICE features (Generic, Flash, Passthrough) CSRs do not affect the TPM feature.

+Update TPM_ACCESS_0, TPM_ACCESS_1 CSRs.
+The TPM submodule uses TPM_ACCESS_x.activeLocality to determine if the TPM_STS is returned to the SB.
+The SW may configure TPM_CFG.hw_reg_dis and/or TPM_CFG.invalid_locality to fully control the TPM transactions.

+### TPM mode: FIFO and CRB

+The HW returns the return-by-HW registers for the read request in the TPM FIFO mode.
+In the TPM CRB mode (TPM_CFG.tpm_mode is 1), the logic always upload the command and address to the SW and waits for the read FIFO data even the received address falls into the managed address.

+### Return-by-HW register update

+The SW manages the retun-by-HW registers.
+The contents are placed inside the SPI_DEVICE CSRs.
+The SW must maintain the other TPM registers outside of the SPI_DEVICE HWIP and use write/read FIFOs to receive the content from/ send the register value to the SB.

+When the SW updates the return-by-HW registers, the SW is recommended to read back the register to confirm the value is written.
+Due to the CDC issue, the SW is only permitted to update the registers when the TPM CS# is de-asserted.

+### TPM Read

+1. The SB sends the TPM read command with the address.
+1. The SW reads a word from TPM_CMD_ADDR CSR (optional cmdaddr_notempty interrupt).
+  1. If the address falls into the return-by-HW registers and TPM_CFG.hw_reg_dis is not set, the HW does not push the command and address bytes into the TPM_CMD_ADDR CSR.
+1. The SW prepares the register value and writes the value into the read FIFO.
+1. The TPM submodule sends `WAIT` until the read FIFO is available.
+When available, the TPM submodule sends `START` followed by the register value.

+### TPM Write

+1. The SB sends the TPM write command with the address.
+1. The TPM submodule pushes the command and the address to the TPM_CMD_ADDR CSR.
+1. The TPM submodule checks the write FIFO status.
+1. If not empty, the TPM submodule sends `WAIT` to the SB.
+1. When the FIFO is empty, the TPM sends `START` to the SB, receives the payload, and stores the data into the write FIFO.
+1. The SW, in the meantime, reads TPM_CMD_ADDR then reads the write FIFO data when the FIFO is available.

+### TPM Interrupt

+The TPM submodule does not process the TPM over SPI interrupt.
+The SW must check TPM_INT_ENABLE, TPM_INT_STATUS and control the GPIO pin that is designated to the TPM over SPI interrupt.

 ## Device Interface Functions (DIFs)